When Beth Hempton and I worked together, we loved teaching homeschool moms and private school teachers how to make a lapbook and mini-books.

 - hands-on and visual, maximizing other learning modes

-- give students an automatic and painless review of the material contained in their lapbook, every time they look at their creation or show it to someone else
+- provide students an automatic review of the material contained in their lapbook, every time they look at their creation or show it to someone else

-- can be used for studying almost any subject and easily integrate several subjects, maximizing learning
+- used for studying almost any subject and easily integrate several subjects, maximizing learning

-- are great at enticing reluctant writers because they are divided into many smaller sections
+- able to entice reluctant writers because they are divided into many smaller sections and are less intimidating than one huge, blank piece of paper

-- can also be used as an assessment tool, especially when assigned with an accompanying rubric outlining what is to be included in the lapbook
+- used as an assessment tool, especially when assigned with an accompanying rubric outlining what you want your student’s lapbook to contain

-- can be used for all ages, kindergarten through high school
+- used for all ages, kindergarten through high school

-Because of the many benefits, at every grade level and in all of our curriculum, we use mini-books, lapbooks, and other graphic organizers.
+Because of the many benefits, at every grade level, and in all of our curriculum, we use mini-books, lapbooks, and other graphic organizers.
+And in the Preparatory Unit Program Tools (for middle school), we list lapbooks and mini-books that your student could make to go along with the topics during each time period!

 Here’s a resource list for mini-book and lapbook resources including instructions, ideas, and even free lapbooks: